callstack/react-native-testing-library/website/docs/FAQ.md

 Instead of using React Native renderer, it simulates only the JavaScript part of its runtime by using [React Test Renderer](https://reactjs.org/docs/test-renderer.html) while providing queries and `fireEvent` APIs that mimick certain behaviors from the real runtime.

+You can learn more about our testing environment [here](./TestingEnvironment.md).

 This approach has certain benefits and shortfalls.
 On the positive side: